-During dialectical behavioural therapy (DBT), serve mental health illnesses such as obsessive-compulsive disorders are treated in conjunction with a substance use disorder.
-This therapy aims to improve self-esteem, provide stress-management skills and encourage individuals in recovery to remove triggers from their life.
+During dialectical behavioral therapy (DBT), serve mental health illnesses such as obsessive-compulsive disorders are treated in conjunction with a substance use disorder.
+This therapy aims to improve self-esteem, provide stress-management skills, and encourage individuals in recovery to remove triggers from their life.

 Experiential therapy utilizes non-traditional treatment methods to help recovering addicts overcome repressed feelings and emotions that may have contributed to their addiction.
 Common types of this therapy include outdoor recreational activities, such as rock-climbing.